Bob Woodward: 'People Need To Wake Up' To What's Happening Under Trump

 Your purchase helps support NPR programming.
 How?

-On why Trump wanted to pull troops out of the Korean peninsula
+On why Trump wanted to pull troops out of the Korean Peninsula

 [Trump] is obsessed with the money.
 At a National Security Council meeting earlier this year, Jan.
 19, this whole question comes up about money and the president says ... these are verbatim from a note taker there: "What do we get by maintaining a massive military presence in the North Korean Peninsula?
 What do we get from protecting Taiwan, say?"